mosesai1/fast-mountain-map/README.md

 # outdoorcaptain
-Repository to track issues and feature requests for the Outdoor Map mobile app
+Repository to track issues and feature requests for the OutdoorCaptain mobile app